MOTIONSOFT MASTER SERVICES AGREEMENT

 The services provided to the Customer (“you” or “Customer”) identified in the Order Form are subject to your assent to the terms and conditions contained in the Order Form and the terms and conditions of this Service Agreement entered into between Motionsoft, Inc. and any of its direct or indirect affiliates, including services that may be rendered by Daxko, LLC (“Company” or “Motionsoft”) and you, together with any other terms and conditions which may be incorporated by reference herein or therein (collectively, the “Agreement”), which together constitute a binding legal agreement between the Customer and Company.

-d.
+e.
 API Service.
-Company may, if indicated in the Order Form or by a separate consent form, provide third parties with access to the Services (upon Customer request) by application user interface (“API Service”) for the purpose of facilitating the Services.
+Company may, if indicated in the Order Form or by a separate consent form, provide third parties with access to the Services (upon Customer request)by application user interface (“API Service”) for the purpose of facilitating the Services.
 The term API Service may include any secure means of data exchange including API access, file transfer protocol (“FTP”) access, or other secure methodapproved by Daxko in writing.

-e.
+f.
 Technical Support.
-Except where explicitly otherwise agreed in writing, Company agrees to provide Customer with technical support for the Services during the Term of the Agreement as follows:
+Company agrees to provide Customer with technical support for the Services during the Term of the Agreement as follows:

 • Acknowledgement responses during normal business hours.

-• Customer agrees that from time to time Company may perform periodic routine scheduled maintenance, which generally will occur between the hours of midnight and 5AM CST.
+• Customer agrees that from time to time Company may perform periodic routine maintenance, which generally will occur between the hours of midnight and 5AM CST.
+Outages during any such periodic routine maintenance will not constitute a Company system outage.

 • Customer shall promptly provide Company with detailed error notices describing all errors at a level of detail sufficient for Company to resolve errors, and Customer shall assist Company in recreating errors and resolving errors by providing Company with any requested information or material.